serafinon/AKAI-APC-Key-25-Ableton-Midi-Remote-Script/README.md

 - record new clips and session
 - turn metronome on/of
 - undo actions
+- duplicate clips

-New Shortcuts for APC 25 (Edited by Dmitry Lozinsky):
+New Shortcuts for APC 25 (Edited by Niccolò Serafino):
 Clip buttons:
-one press - 		Record Clip
+one press  				Record/play Clip
-second press -		Play Clip
-double press -		Delete Clip
-Press on playing - 	Stop Clip Shift+StopAllClips+ClipBut - Delete Clip
+Press on playing  		Stop Clip
-Shift+Select - 		Undo
+shift + press 			Slect clip
+shift + double press 		Duplicate clip
+Shift + StopAllClips + press 	Delete Clip

+Shift + Select  		Undo
-Shift+ClipStop -	Metronome on/off
+Shift + Play/Stop 	Metronome on/off
-Rec -			Record Clip
+Rec 				Record Clip
-Shift+Rec -		Record Session
+Shift+Rec 			Record Session

-for controls used APC 25 keys (clipStop, Select), so if you need default functions of this buttons - you willbe upset. personally for me this setup is very good for live sessions

 Installation:
 for install replace the files in folder "c:\ProgramData\Ableton\Live 10 Suite\Resources\MIDI Remote Scripts\APC_Key_25" by files from this repository for Ableton 11 target path is c:\ProgramData\Ableton\Live 11 Suite\Resources\MIDI Remote Scripts\APC_Key_25
 (Don't forget to save your original files)

-There are two versions of script:
+There are three versions of script:
 1. 3 rows for scenes, one row for solo and last one for mute buttons
-2. 5 rows for scenes without mute/solo buttons as well as in the original version from Akai By default, the first version will work.
+2. 5 rows for scenes without mute/solo buttons as well as in the original version from Akai
+3. Updated 5 rows by Niccolò Serafino, with bug fixed and duplicate clip function available.
+Tested only on Ableton 11.
+By default, the first version will work.
 If you need the second (5 scenes) - rename the file APC_Key_25.py from repository to new name like APC_Key_25_3row.py and then rename APC_Key_25_5rows.py to APC_Key_25.py

 Tested for Ableton 9 and 10.